mrcorreoweb/dotfiles/README.md

 The `install.sh` script performs the following actions:

-1. 🔗 Symlinks Fish configuration
+1. 🔗 Fish configuration
-2. 📄 Sets up global Git ignore
+2. 🔧 Configures Git
-3. 🔧 Configures Git to use the global ignore file
+3. 📄 Sets up global Git ignore
 4. 🐍 Sets up global Pylint configuration
 5. 📦 Deploy the enviroment variables file
-6. 📄 Installs `copy-file-to-branches.sh` to `~/.local/bin` and makes it executable
+6. 📄 Installs `copy-file-to-branches.sh` to `~/.local/bin`

 ## 🚀 Usage

 GitHub Codespaces automatically detects and uses this repository when creating new Codespaces for me.
 No manual intervention required!

 ### Using the `copy-file-to-branches.sh` script

 Once the Codespace is created, the `copy-file-to-branches.sh` script will be installed in the `~/.local/bin` directory.
 You can use this script from anywhere in any project to copy an specified file to multiple branches.

 Example command:

 ```bash
 copy-file-to-branches.sh <file>
 ```

 For instance, to copy `README.md` from the active brach to the other branches, add, commit and push the file, run:

 ```bash
 copy-file-to-branches.sh README.md
 ```

 The script will switch between the specified branches, copy the file, and commit and push the changes if necessary.

 ## 🛠 Customization